How Antenna Tuners Work

 "The term conjugate match identifies a condition where the impedances on opposite sides of a junction have identical resistive components, and reactive components, if any, that are equal in magnitude but opposite in sign.
 For example, a conjugate match exists when a source impedance of 50 + j10 ohms feeds a load impedance of 50 – j10 ohms.
 When a conjugate match is accomplished at any of the junctions in a system, all reactances in the system are canceled, including any reactance in the load.
 This reactance cancellation establishes resonance in the entire system, and the generator delivers its maximum available power to the load.
 This means that a non-resonant antenna as the load is tuned to resonance by the conjugate match."

 The statement from Maxwell, is broad and a lot of things can be read into it.
-This is where the experiments and writeup from Karinya are a big help.
+This is where the experiments and writeup from Karinya and Jeff Anderson are a big help.
 Take

-a moment to read the work published by Karinya and pay particular attention to how the antenna tuner CAN change the impedance of the system
+a moment to read the work published by Karinya and Jeff and pay particular attention to how the antenna tuner CAN change the impedance of the system

 from the perspective of the load, AND from the perspective of the source.
 Basically what Karinya says is that the antenna tuner cannot change the impedance of the load, but what it can do is change the impedance of the system from the perspective of the load looking back toward the source.
 Additionally, the tuner